macs3-project/MACS/docs/callpeak.md

   file can be directly used without being uncompressed with `--format BED`.

-  Here are detailed explanation of the recommanded formats:
+  Here are detailed explanation of the recommended formats:

   - `BED`